kawaiier/GeoPhotoWall/README.md

 # GeoPhotoWall
 An app for Georgia lovers.
 Photowall of 50 Georgian photos from [Pexels](https://www.pexels.com/).
 Click any photo to see it on the website.

-Some of them are from the US state, sorry for that.
+Some of them are from the US state, sorry for that (see #3).

 💁‍♂️ https://kawaiier.github.io/geophotowall/